 Still, it’s telling that Hjördis chose to mull rather than jump at her Hollywood offers.
 When it came to the crunch it seems that she was in no particular hurry, and more interested in being a star rather than just a working actress.
 On the other hand maybe she really didn’t know what she wanted…

-Throughout this time, Igor was still officially with his wife.
+Throughout this time, let us not forget, Igor was still officially with his wife.
 Hjördis returned to Palm Beach after her stay in New York, and on 2nd April hosted a luncheon on the Everglades golf terrace with Carl Gustaf.
 The dynamic of their marriage, however, had changed.
 This was the exact day that ‘Variety’ magazine hit the shelves – revealing Hjördis’ Hollywood ambitions.

 Rather than manning the Everglades tombola while waiting for Carl Gustaf to return, Hjördis was on the beach, being photographed as artist’s reference by the celebrated American illustrator Dean Cornwell, who was staying in Palm Beach for an ‘Artists & Writers’ conference.